 Starter is a combination of flour, water, wild yeast, and lactic acid bacteria.
-The yeast and microbes originally come from the soil and the surface of the wheat that is made into flour then fermented.
-After the microorganisms have colonized the flour and water mixture, the sourdough starter can be kept and maintained indefinitely.
+The yeast and microbes from the soil are on the surface of the wheat that is made into flour then fermented.
+The microorganisms colonize the flour and water mixture.
+After that happens, the sourdough starter can be kept and maintained indefinitely.
 It is also called “leaven”.

 An established sourdough starter is alive with these cultures and yeasts, you will keep it alive by regularly feeding and using or discarding any unused starter.
 You can feed and discard as often as daily or as seldom as weekly (if you plan to keep your starter in the refrigerator).

 Is sourdough healthy?
 What are the benefits of sourdough?

 The long fermentation process of sourdough as well as the way the lactic acid bacteria breaks down gluten proteins during fermentation makes a true sourdough bread more digestible.